Dhanalakshmi518/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:m.p.dhanalakshmi RegisterNumber:25017537
 */

 **RTL LOGIC FOR FLIPFLOPS**